Ilevk/solar-backend-fastapi-advanced/README.md

 ## Features

 - FastAPI for building APIs
-- Integration with OpenAI for using Upstage Solar API
+- Integration with OpenAI for using Upstage API
+- Embedding and Layout Analysis
+- RAG for Chat API
 - Configuration management
 - Error handling and logging
 - Modular structure for scalability